Individuals and businesses have a duty to dispose of their waste properly.

-If this is not successful or where individuals are not approachable, think about writing to them and if this does not work, then why not try contacting a free mediation service who can assist you in communicating with your neighbour.
+If this is not successful or where individuals are not approachable, think about writing to them and if this does not work, then why not try contacting the free mediation service we partner with, who can assist you in communicating with your neighbour.
 Please note that mediation is voluntary and both parties need to engage in order to come to a mutual agreement.
-We recommend phoning them on 01323 442 781 to discuss their services before you report the problem to us.

 You can also take your own action through the magistrate’s court.